 The telson was cut at its articulation at the last metasomal segment and immediately fixed to prevent autolysis and maintain structural integrity.
-The entire histological protocol was followed as per the methods described in standard literature (Godkar PB, 2006; Kiernan 2015) Fixation was performed using 10 % Neutral buffered formalin (NBF) (pH 7.4) alongwith 2% calcium acetate for one week.
+The entire histological protocol was followed as per the methods described in standard literature (Godkar PB, 2006; Kiernan, 2015).
+Fixation was performed using 10 % Neutral buffered formalin (NBF) (pH 7.4) alongwith 2% calcium acetate for one week.
 The volume of the fixative was 20:1 (fixative: tissue) to ensure adequate penetration.
 This step helped to soften the tissue at the same time avoid any distortions.
 Fixation was optimized to preserve both secretory and epithelial components of the venom gland while minimizing any structural artifacts.
 Further the telsons were immersed in Carnoy’s fixative for 24 hours to enhance the preservations of tissue specific components.
 Telsons were then kept in Formic acid for 2 hours so as to achieve adequate softening of the tough and extremely hard cuticular layer and make it suitable for sectioning by the microtome.